abhinav10kaushik/immi-data/README.md

 Run **VISUAL_AUTO.py** -
 this code will download the required data, converts and cleanses it before converting visualisations in .png files

-NOTE: If this **VISUAL_AUTO.py** does not run for some technical reasons, Try running under Anaconda - Spyder OR alternatively Run **VISUAL_COMPARE.py** for comparison graph and analysis

 **What each file does:**